Racist and homophobic Snapchat videos causes mass outrage at South Hadley High School

 Lemiuex spoke one-on-one with two concerned students, addressing their concerns about the Snapchat videos.

-South Hadley High School has an 84 percent white student body, meanwhile with only a 16 percent minority enrollment, according to US News and World Report.
+South Hadley High School has an 84 percent white student body, with only a 16 percent minority enrollment, according to US News and World Report.

 Alvin Buyinza can be reached at abuyinza@umass.edu and followed on Twitter @abuyinza_news.